-water tolerant vegetation, promote development of water altered soils and other biological activities adapted to wet environments.
-Wetlands are considered sensitive receptors due to their species diversity, sensitivity to disturbance and importance in maintaining a healthy watershed. es □ Pembina's Initial On-Site Actions. □ General Response Actions □ Review Corporate Spill Contingency Manual 7.2.3 Open Water Containment Open water is classified as any water body with primarily wind driven surface movement and neglig subsurface flow.
-This can include large open water wetlands, lakes, reservoirs or dugouts. ible □ Pembina's Initial On-Site Actions □ Review Corporate Spill Contingency Manual 7.2.4 Flowing Water Containment Receptor Types: This type of containment encompasses any other water body with flowing water al a defined route or channel, not influenced by wind driven movement.
-This includes rivers, creeks, streams, tributaries, ephemeral watercourses and ditches. long □ Pembina's Initial On-Site Actions □ Review Corporate Spill Contingency Manual 7.2.5 Crude/Condensate Rail Incident Pembina is a member of Emergency Response Assistance Canada (ERAC).
+Wetlands are classified as areas of land covered by or saturated with water for enough time to support water tolerant vegetation, promote development of water altered soils and other biological activities adapted to wet environments.
+Wetlands are considered sensitive receptors due to their species diversity, sensitivity to disturbance and importance in maintaining a healthy watershed.

+Pembina is a member of Emergency Response Assistance Canada (ERAC).
 ERAC acts on behalf of Pembina to develop, submit, update, and respond to the requirements of the Pembina Emergency Response Assistance Plan (ERAP) submitted to and approved by Transport Canada.
-ERAC provides a network of experienced, trained Technical Advisors, Remedial Measures Advisors, and Response Te who respond to rail, road, and stationary tank Liquefied Petroleum Gas (LPG) emergencies and Flammable Liquids rail transport emergencies.
+ERAC provides a network of experienced, trained Technical Advisors, Remedial Measures Advisors, and Response Teams who respond to rail, road, and stationary tank Liquefied Petroleum Gas (LPG) emergencies and Flammable Liquids rail transport emergencies.

 For LPG incidents (road, rail, and stationary tanks), ERAC's scope of work includes technical advice, containment, transfer, flaring, and purging.
-For flammable liquids incidents (rail transport), ERAC's softwork includes technical advice, containment, confinement, transfer, and fire suppression. scop ERAC is Pembina's provider of emergency preparedness and response for rail transportation incider If a railcar(s) derailment occurs that causes a leak, the car to flip on its side, or poses a safety or environmental threat, the following actions shall be taken: nts.
-Contact Incident Commander (On-Call Area Supervisor) and inform of the incident.
-Activate the Plan Contact ERAC at 1-800-265-0212 Provide the following information:
+For flammable liquids incidents (rail transport), ERAC's scope of work includes technical advice, containment, confinement, transfer, and fire suppression.

-Wetlands are classified as areas of land covered by or saturated with water for enough time to support

-Pembina's ERAP numbers have been removed from the publicly posted version of the Corporate Emergency Management Plan for the protection of private or confidential information.

-☐ Name & telephone number ☐ Environmental and climatic conditions ☐ Location ☐ Container information, e.g., tank type, size and status of tank (damaged, leaking, etc.) ☐ Incident Location ☐ ERAP No. from shipping document ☐ Incident type/description ☐ Consignor ☐ Injuries ☐ Carrier ☐ Rail shut down ☐ Company responsible for tank ☐ Evacuation of public required or underway □ Name and contact number of Pembina Incident Commander
+ERAC is Pembina's provider of emergency preparedness and response for rail transportation incidents.